The Fundamental Difference

 Individual Approach

 The choice of dosage form and dosage should be based on your individual situation.
 If you want to be cautious or your hair loss is not yet severe, a gentle start can make sense.
-Low-dose topical solutions offer the opportunity to test response to treatment without systemically burdening the body.
-These can also be well combined with other active ingredients like minoxidil to increase efficacy.

 With advanced hair loss or if you're aiming for maximum efficacy, higher-dose topical formulations or oral forms can be considered.
 Treatment can be adjusted to your needs and tolerability at any time.
 Regular evaluation after 6-12 months helps you find the optimal balance between efficacy and tolerability.